CEMeNT-PSAAP/MCDC-TNT/README.md

 5. Run `python run.py -i tc_1.yaml` for a numba threading

 ## More complicated Installation
-Unfortunatly some of these packages are not only complicated to build but also conflicting meaning the conda enviroment manager is required to be able to switch back and forth.
-Note that these builds all have there own required
+Warning: *Here be dragons!* Unfortunatly some of these packages are not only complicated to build but also conflicting meaning the conda enviroment manager is required to be able to switch back and forth.
+Note that these builds all have there own required dependianices

 ### Installation of PyKokkos
 This is subject to change and should be compared to the PyKokkos build instructions but this is what it looked like for me.
 Cation is reqired when using various versions of CUDA, gcc, and cmake.
 While most machines should be able to operate with the OpenMP backend currently on the Lassen Machine can get the CUDA version.
 To switch to the OpenMP only version change  `-DENABLE_CUDA` from `ON` to `OFF.